-- A 24-hour free helpline: 0800 328 4257. - Information booklets, leaflets and factsheets about all aspects of living with a colostomy. - Tidings, a quarterly magazine full of the latest news, articles by stoma care professionals, product information and real-life stories from other ostomates. - A closed Facebook group for supporting each other and exchanging hints and tips. - A website that provides practical information, details of open days and a directory of organisations, support groups, products and services.
+- A 24-hour free Stoma helpline: 0800 328 4257. - Support literature and factsheets about all aspects of Living with a stoma. - Tidings, a quarterly magazine full of the latest news, articles by stoma care professionals, product information and real-life stories from other ostomates. - A closed Facebook group for supporting each other and exchanging hints and tips. - A website that provides practical information, details of open days and a directory of organisations, support groups, products and services.